odsantos/file-organizer-script/README.md

-# File Organizer Script
+# File Organizer Pro

-A simple but powerful Python script to automatically organize the files in a directory into clean, type-based subfolders.
+A simple but powerful utility to automatically organize the files in a directory into clean, type-based subfolders.

 ## What It Does